-All Canadian taxpayers can claim medical expenses that exceed the lesser of either $2,208 or three percent of your net income.
+All Canadian taxpayers can claim medical expenses that exceed the lesser of either $2,397 or three percent of your net income.
 If you have medical expenses for yourself, your spouse or common-law partner, your child, or the child of your spouse or common-law partner, total all expenses and subtract the lesser of the two values quoted above.
 Then, multiply that amount by 15 percent.
-The result is used as a credit against your taxes owed, and of course, you may include birth-related medical expenses.
+The result is used as a credit against your taxes owed.

 Eligible Dependant Amount

-If you are a single parent, you may be able to claim the amount for an eligible dependent on line 305.
-To calculate how much you may claim, use Schedule 5, Amounts for Spouse or Common-Law Partner and Dependants.
-Then, transfer that amount to line 305.
-The maximum claim for this credit as of 2015 is $11,327.
+If you are a single parent, you may be able to claim the amount for an eligible dependent on line 30400.
+The maximum claim for this credit for 2020 is $13,229.
+This is calculated on Schedule 5 – Amounts for Spouse or Common-Law Partner and Dependants.
+Once calculated it is transferred to line 30500.

 Child Care Expenses Deduction